-In the spring of 1950, Rav Tzvi Yehuda Kook published an article entitled, “The Beauty of the Tree.”
+In the spring of 1950, Rabbi Tzvi Yehuda Kook published an article entitled “The Beauty of the Tree.”
 The article addresses the divide that we sometimes make between our inner spiritual life and the outer world, especially the universe and its natural beauty.

 The Sages taught that we should appreciate the spectacular renewal of life in springtime.
 A person who sees fruit trees blossoming in the month of Nissan is instructed to recite birkat ha-ilanot, the blessing of the trees:

 “Blessed are You...
 Ruler of the universe, who left nothing lacking in His world, and created in it goodly creatures and goodly trees to give people pleasure in them.”

-“Rabbi Jacob taught: One who is reviewing his [Torah] studies while walking along the way and interrupts his study to exclaim, ‘How splendid this tree is!’
+“Rabbi Jacob taught: One who is reviewing his Torah studies while walking along the way and interrupts his study to exclaim, ‘How splendid this tree is!’
 ‘How fair this field is!’ — Scripture considers this as if he has forfeited his soul.”
 (Avot 3:9)

 Why was Rabbi Jacob so opposed to appreciating the beauty of nature?

 The error of such a person, Rav Tzvi Yehuda explained, is not that he voiced his aesthetic appreciation for graceful trees and scenic vistas.
 That is perfectly legitimate.
 Indeed, the Sages formulated a special brachah to express our wonder and marvel at nature’s springtime reawakening, with its effusion of colorful flowers and trees in bloom.

 Rather, his error is in regarding this wonder as an interruption from his Torah study.
 He mistakenly compartmentalizes life, isolating his inward-directed spiritual life of prayer and Torah from the outside world’s beauty and grandeur.
 By doing so, “he forfeits his soul” — he abandons his soul’s sense of beauty and its harmony with the natural universe.

 The wondrous power of creation is revealed in the blossoming of plants and trees.
 Creation is a continuous process — אשר ברא א-להים לעשות - “that God created to [continue to] develop” (Gen. 2:3).
 The universe’s development is completed with the highest capabilities of humanity.
 At our most perfected state we become partners with God in creating the world (Shabbat 10a).